xaenou/origami-media/README.md

 # Origami Media

-The purpose of this maubot plugin is to process and display media for matrix servers when a url is detected or the appropriate command is supplied with a valid url.
+The purpose of this maubot plugin is to process and display media for matrix servers when a valid url is detected or when the appropriate command is invoked.
-Currently almost all video and image formats are supported.
-Standalone audio stream support coming soon.

 ## Features

-Almost everything is configurable and can be adjusted within the maubot manager dashboard of it's assigned instance.
-See base-config.yaml.

-- video embeddings
-- image embeddings
+A brief list of some of the current features:
-- queues
+- Dynamic thumbnail generation
-- concurrency
+- Configurable concurrency
-- passive URL listening
-- url validation
-- domain whitelist
+- An event queue
-- file size control
+- File size constraints
-- dynamic yt-dlp config
-- dynamic ffmpeg config
-- filesize constraints, in and out of memory
-- various fallback support
+- Custom command prefixes
+- Cookies, proxies, custom user agents, preferred format, and fallback formats for ytdlp
-- livestream previews
+- Livestream previews via ffmpeg

-and much more.
+- Censor tracking links posted by users
+- Media standardization (e.g. webms can be auto converted to mp4s)

+and more, all configurable in real time via the maubot manager dashboard.

+## Commands

+A basic overview of the current commands supported:
+- `!help`: Show this help message.
+- `!get [url]`: Download media from a url.
+- `!audio [url]`: Download audio only for a url.
+(Aliases: mp3)
+- `!tenor [query]`: Download gif by querying tenor.
+(Aliases: gif)
+- `!unsplash [query]`: Download image by querying unsplash.
+(Aliases: img)
+- `!lexica [query]`: Download an image by querying Lexica.
+(Aliases: lex)
+- `!waifu`: Roll for a random Waifu.
+(Aliases: girl, g)

+Note: If passive url detection is enable it applies the get command to whitelisted urls.

-## Server Dependencies
+## Dependencies

-- maubot
+- Maubot
 - yt-dlp cli
 - ffmpeg cli

 ## Planned features

-See: Issues
+- See issues